fieldtrip/website/example/sensor/nirs_fingertapping.md

 ## Plot the averaged responses

-_Running this script for some of the subjects, I noticed that the the data of subject 1 is very nice, even without artifact removal.
+_Running this script for some of the subjects, I noticed that the data of subject 1 is very nice, even without artifact removal.
 The data of subjects 2 and 3 is not so nice their results would probably improve by including some additional cleaning and artifact removal in the script._

     cfg = [];
     cfg.layout = layout;